-- 355 Independent Study in Intertestamental History and Literature Campbell A survey of the intertestamental period from the rise of the Persian Empire until the time of the Roman control of Palestine, with attention to the apocrypha and pseudepigrapha.
-2 hours. - Analysis of Old Testament Books J. D. Pentecost An independent study in which the student prepares his own detailed analytical outline of each of the Old Testament books, with a summary of the argument of each book and a brief survey of its historical setting.
-3 hours. - Analysis of New Testament Books J. D. Pentecost An independent study in which the student prepares his own detailed analytical outline of each of the New Testament books, with a summary of the argument of each book and a brief survey of its historical setting.
-3 hours. - 360 Independent Doctoral Study in Bible Exposition The Department

-Independent research on an approved topic within the scope of the department, with a thesis required.
+355 Independent Study in Intertestamental History and Literature Campbell A survey of the intertestamental period from the rise of the Persian Empire until the time of the Roman control of Palestine, with attention to the Apocrypha and Pseudepigrapha.
+An independent study in which the student prepares his own detailed analytical outline of each of the Old Testament books, with a summary of the argument of each book and a brief survey of its historical setting.
+3 hours.
+Analysis of New Testament Books An independent study in which the student prepares his own detailed analytical outline of each of the New Testament books, with a summary of the argument of each book and a brief survey of its historical setting.
+3 hours.
+Independent Doctoral Study in Bible Exposition The Department Independent research on an approved topic within the scope of the department, with a thesis required.
 Credit is allowed proportionate to the amount of work but not to exceed four semester hours.